tomcruzana/Ai-chef/README.md

 - Reusable JSX components
 - Event handling for responsive UI
 - HTTP requests to fetch AI-powered recipes
 - State management using `useState`
+- `useRef` for DOM manipulation and state persistence
 - Form handling to input ingredients or preferences
 - Mystral AI integration for smart recipe generation

 ## 🛠️ Built With